 “To legitimize the belief of having and developing principles and values like faith, courage, humility,vision, and honor, as s valid tool and approach to success in baseball.”

 I have spent hours searching the web for the best advice on baseball, read countless books on the mental game of baseball, techniques, and approaches.
-I have followed many of the online pitching and hitting gurus that have made a named for themselves, and now I want to share with you everything I have learned from all of these influences……
+I have followed many of the online pitching and hitting gurus that have made a name for themselves and now I want to share with you everything I have learned from all of these resources…

 I still consider myself a student of the game as much as I consider myself a student of life.
 I haven’t found the answer, I don’t hold the key, but I have the strength and passion to continue searching, and more importantly, I have an idea of what question I need to ask.